Thousands bid farewell to Maradona in Argentina amid clashes - WHIZ News

-BUENOS AIRES (AP) — Tens of thousands of fans, many weeping but eager to honor Diego Maradona, filed past the coffin of Argentina’s most iconic soccer star on Thursday.
+BUENOS AIRES (AP) — Tens of thousands of fans, many weeping, filed past the coffin of Diego Maradona, Argentina’s most iconic soccer star on Thursday in ceremonies that mixed head-of-state-like honors with the chaos of a rowdy stadium.

+Fans singing soccer anthems, some draped in the national flag, formed a line more than 20 blocks long stretching from the Plaza de Mayo where Argentines gathered to celebrate the Maradona-led triumph in the 1986 World Cup.

+But with the time for viewing the coffin at the nation’s presidential palace drawing short, police moved to cut off the back end of the crowd, enraging fans who hurled rocks and other objects at police, who responded with rubber bullets.

+While the scenario was that of a state funeral, a casket laid out in the presidential palace, the atmosphere often was that of a soccer stadium — chanting, singing, pushing and the occasional whiff of alcohol.

-Fans blew kisses as they passed Maradona’s wooden casket in the main lobby of the presidential Casa Rosada, some strike their chests with closed fists and shouting, “Let’s go Diego.”
+Fans wept and blew kisses as they passed Maradona’s wooden casket, some striking their chests with closed fists and shouting, “Let’s go Diego.”

-It was the sort of honor usually given heads of state, but few heads of state have ever aroused such loyalty or passion.

-On the street, the line to see Maradona’s casket was more than 20 blocks long, and disturbances broke out at least twice as fans eager to view the casket clashed with security forces in front of presidential palace, interrupting the flow of visitors.
+It was draped with the Argentinian flag and shirts bearing his famed number 10 from the national team and the club side Boca Juniors, with other jerseys tossed around it by passing admirers.

-Open visitation, started at 6:15 a.m. after a few hours of privacy for family and close friends.
+Open visitation began at 6:15 a.m. after a few hours of privacy for family and close friends.
 The first to bid farewell were his daughters and close family members.
 His ex-wife Claudia Villafañe came with Maradona’s daughters Dalma and Gianinna.
 Later came Verónica Ojeda, also his ex-wife, with their son Dieguito Fernando.

 Jana, who Maradona recognized as his daughter only a few years ago, also attended the funeral.